sushilkadu/sushilkadu/README.md

 - 👋 Hi, I’m @sushilkadu
-- 👀 I’m interested in JS nd java based technologies.
+- 👀 I’m interested in JS and java based technologies.
 I code in platforms like React Native, Android, NodeJS
 - 🌱 I’m currently learning gRPC
 - 💞️ I’m looking to collaborate on gRPC technologies.
 - 📫 How to reach me: sushil.system@gmail.com or phone no. +91-9021714903